 Ciprofloxacin (Traveler's Diarrhea)

 Ciprofloxacin is a fluoroquinolone antibiotic and one of the CDC's recommended options for self-treatment of traveler's diarrhea acquired in most regions outside South and Southeast Asia.
-Through Wandr Health, a treatment course is available for $74 with free shipping.
+Through Wandr Health, a treatment course is available from $89 — no appointment needed.
 No appointment needed.

 Overview